This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Parlour Palm (Chamaedorea elegans)

 Another attractive houseplant for a large space is the Parlor Palm.
 These have palm-shaped leaves, as the name would suggest.
 They do not require much water, so be careful how much you provide.
-If in doubt, underwater this plant leaving it on the dry side.
+If in doubt underwater, this plant leaves it on the dry side.

 Free-draining compost and letting it dry out between waterings completely will also help this plant.
 They prefer brighter light and do extremely well near a south-facing window.